anodyne/nova/README.md

 Last Update
 -----------
-01 March 2010
+04 March 2010

 Latest Updates
 --------------
-* added the 0.9.7 update file
-* added the february changelog archive file
-* updated the jquery ui to version 1.8rc3
-* updated the constants config file with the new version info
-* updated the install data with the new version info
 * updated the look and feel of the installation center
+* updated the pulsar skin

 Changes in 0.9.7
 ----------------